unremarkablegarden/shipwreck/README.md

 [Download Shipwreck](https://github.com/unremarkablegarden/shipwreck/archive/refs/heads/main.zip)

 Don't be afraid.
 I have thrown 80 Gb folders into it.
 Sound files long or short don't matter.
-Format doesn't matter.
-It only loads one sample at a time, from a long list.
+It loads WAV and AIF/AIFF by default.
+You can change the `file_walker.js` file to also include MP3, FLAC, M4A, etc, but these don't load as quickly.

 You probably need Ableton Live 10 or 11 for this.
 Something with Max 8 under the hood.
 It uses Node.js behind the scenes.
 Max should take care of that, I think.
 Otherwise download and install it.